Yellowstone Caldera: Post-collapse rhyolites

-Yellowstone hotspot origin

-The source of the Yellowstone hotspot is controversial.
-Some geoscientists hypothesize that the Yellowstone hotspot is the effect of an interaction between local conditions in the lithosphere and upper mantle convection.
-Others suggest an origin in the deep mantle (mantle plume).
-Part of the controversy is the relatively sudden appearance of the hotspot in the geologic record.
-Additionally, the Columbia Basalt flows appeared at the same approximate time in the same place, prompting speculation that they share a common origin.
-As the Yellowstone hotspot traveled to the east and north, the Columbia disturbance moved northward and eventually subsided.

-An alternate theory to the mantle plume model was proposed in 2018.
-It is suggested that the volcanism may be caused by upwellings from the lower mantle resulting from water-rich fragments of the Farallon Plate descending from the Cascadia subduction region, sheared off at a subducted spreading rift.

 Hazards

 Earthquakes

 Volcanic and tectonic actions in the region cause between 1,000 and 2,000 measurable earthquakes annually.
-Most are relatively minor, measuring a magnitude of 3 or weaker.
+Most are relatively minor, measuring magnitude 3 or weaker.
 Occasionally, numerous earthquakes are detected in a relatively short period of time, an event known as an earthquake swarm.
 In 1985, more than 3,000 earthquakes were measured over a period of several months.
 More than 70 smaller swarms were detected between 1983 and 2008.
 The USGS states these swarms are likely caused by slips on pre-existing faults rather than by movements of magma or hydrothermal fluids.

-In December 2008, continuing into January 2009, more than 500 quakes were detected under the northwest end of Yellowstone Lake over a seven-day span, with the largest registering a magnitude of 3.9.
+In December 2008, continuing into January 2009, more than 500 earthquakes were detected under the northwest end of Yellowstone Lake over a seven-day span, with the largest registering a magnitude of 3.9.
 Another swarm started in January 2010, after the Haiti earthquake and before the Chile earthquake.
 With 1,620 small earthquakes between January 17, 2010, and February 1, 2010, this swarm was the second-largest ever recorded in the Yellowstone Caldera.
 The largest of these shocks was a magnitude 3.8 that occurred on January 21, 2010.
 This swarm subsided to background levels by February 21.
 On March 30, 2014, at 6:34 AM MST, a magnitude 4.8 earthquake struck Yellowstone, the largest recorded there since February 1980.
 In February 2018, more than 300 earthquakes occurred, with the largest being a magnitude 2.9.